Euclid: Calibrating photometric redshifts with spectroscopic cross-correlations: Results

 Having measured the clustering redshifts, we wished to constrain and compare each bin's $n(z)$ distribution by measuring the mean redshift $\langle z\rangle$ and comparing to the truth.
 The mean redshift is determined by calculating

-where $n(z)$ is the normalised model redshift distribution within the redshift ranges $z_{\min}$ and $z_{\max}$, $z_{i}$ is the redshift center of a clustering redshift bin and $n(z_{i})$ a clustering redshift measurement.
+where $n(z)$ is the normalised model redshift distribution within the redshift ranges $z_{\min}$ and $z_{\max}$, $z_{i}$ is the redshift centre of a clustering redshift bin and $n(z_{i})$ a clustering redshift measurement.
 The $i$ is used to denote a specific measurement and $N_{\rm CC}$ the total number of measurements.
 We computed $\langle z\rangle$ for the $n(z)$ model only within the redshift range where clustering redshift measurements were made (therefore $z_{\min}=0.05$ and $z_{\max}=1.8$) while true values $\langle z\rangle_{\rm truth}$ were computed from the true $n(z)$ measured across the entire Flagship range $z<2.2$.
 For both the shifted-true and suppressed-GP models, we drew 1000 realisations of the redshift distribution (for the shifted-true model, this means drawing random shift parameters from the posterior likelihood).
 We determine the mean redshift $\langle z\rangle$ from the sample $n(z)$, and the standard deviation on the mean $\sigma \left( \langle z\rangle \right)$ from the variance of the sample $\langle z\rangle$.
 In Fig. \ref{fig:cc_redshift} we display the mean redshift error $\langle z\rangle - \langle z\rangle_{\rm truth}$ for both models, in each bin and for the different photometric catalogues, constrained by the full Flagship footprint.
 The constraints show significant biases, in particular for bins 7--10, which are biased to lower redshifts for both models.
 For the shifted-true model we see some significant biases in bins 2 and 4, independent of photo-$z$ method.
 The suppressed-GP is biased for bins 1 and 4, but only for the photometric catalogue `mc'.
 The broadly similar performance of the suppressed-GP and shifted-true models shows that the suppressed-GP model is performing well, and that it is a robust alternative for $n(z)$ fitting.
 We also note that the directions and amplitudes of biases appear to be consistent between models, suggesting that systematic errors are independent of the fitting method for this analysis.
+Rather surprisingly, bin 3, which is placed in the region ($z=0.4$ to $0.6$) with fewer spectroscopic tracers, is relatively unbiased.
+One interesting property of this bin is that the tails on both sides are well constrained, due to the high number of spectroscopic tracers on either of the tails of the distribution.
+This suggests the clustering redshift performance on the tails may be driving biases in the other results.
+We note that we also find the errors on $z_{\rm mean}$ and $z_{\rm mean Rubin}$ to be smaller than the $z_{\rm mc}$ and $z_{\rm mc Rubin}$ for the suppressed-GP owing to the larger tails in the `mc' methods.

 In Fig. \ref{fig:cc_redshift_method} we compare the bias correction methods outlined in Sect. \ref{sec:cc_theory} by calculating the reduced $\chi_{\rm r}^{2}$ for each method,